08 Sep 2020

-Glenn Exton, Head of Data and Analytics at RBS International, discusses the importance of asking the right questions and how to identify them in order to yield the most transformative insights.
+Glenn Exton, head of data and analytics, considers the importance of asking the right questions and how to identify them in order to yield insights.

 Unless we define the questions well, how can we provide answers that matter?